 Travel agents are on the passenger’s side.
-Airlines are out for themselves.
+Airlines are out for themselves

 Airlines and travel agents have a love-hate relationship.
 The carriers want the business, but they hate any added costs, whether it’s commission or booking computer fees.
 Plus, there’s also the simple fact that agents, whether online or brick-and-mortar, help travelers shop for the best price, which forces airlines to stay competitive.

-However, when there are delays and cancellations, the airline/travel agent relationship gets more complicated.
+However, when there are flight delays and cancellations, the airline/travel agent relationship gets more complicated.
 Yes, travel agents routinely help clients find alternate flights, which saves the airlines time.
 When travelers are unhappy with the automatic rebooking options or when the automatic programs can’t find options, humans can be a lot more creative than machines.
 That’s mostly a good thing for airlines — except when it costs them money.

 It turned out the flight, already delayed, was held up again by air traffic in Newark.
 This makes strange sense.
 Airlines tend not to prioritize short flights and flights that are already delayed.
 So she missed the connection to Delhi.
 United’s rebooking program changed her flight to the next day.
 This meant a 24-hour late arrival in Delhi.

-She told them I had rebooked her, so a gate agent sent her to Swiss.
+She told them I had rebooked her, so a gate agent sent her to Swiss Airlines.
 Then the fun really began.
 She called United’s Premier reservations line on the way and the reservations person told her the travel agent should not have changed the ticket.
 First, we didn’t know she would miss the United flight to Delhi.
 Second, while I could have redone the ticket if there had been another United option, there was no other United option.
 Airline rules, even with delays, don’t allow agents to exchange tickets on one airline for another — even when they are partners — except for rare cases (as in when the other airline can be booked with a flight number of the original carrier).

 The Swiss agent told her, correctly, that United needed to send Swiss the e-ticket.
 At that point, she called me for help.
 So, I called our special help desk.
 The first United agent told me flat out, “We’re having weather issues and we don’t have to put anyone on a different carrier when it’s weather.”
-Of course, that’s a gray area, where airlines often help each other out with weather delays.
+That’s a gray area, where airlines often help each other out with weather delays.

 I told the first agent thanks and hung up.
 Tried again.
 The second agent told me they could do it, but not by phone; she had to go back to the United counter.
 Now, with the Swiss flight leaving in less than an hour, there wasn’t time.

-So, she made the flight, and her connection, and ended up in Delhi only 3 hours later, instead of 24 hours late.
+End result, she made the flight, and her connection, and ended up in Delhi only 3 hours later, instead of 24 hours late.

 But, what was the disadvantage to United here?
 Simply, money.
 Because UA had eventually turned the ticket over to Swiss, they had to pay Swiss for transporting their passenger.
 Airlines really hate to do that unless necessary.
 It’s one thing when they have no alternatives and all their flights are booked, but in this case, while the passenger would have lost one day of a four-day trip, the airline would have lost nothing, because there were seats on the next day’s flight.
-(And, because weather — low clouds — was part of the delay reason, United might not even have given her a hotel room.)
+(Plus, weather — low clouds — was part of the delay reason, United might not even have given her a hotel room.)

-Good will is worth something, but airlines really do prefer to keep passengers on their own flights when they can.
+Goodwill is worth something, but airlines really do prefer to keep passengers on their own flights when they can.
 So a travel agent who knows the rules for advocating for the passenger might be good for the traveler, but not for the airline’s bottom line.
 Had this client booked direct, United would have informed the unfortunate passenger there were no other options.

 Follow the money.